Isnay History, Family Crest & Coats of Arms

 Early Origins of the Isnay family

-.
+The surname Isnay was first found in Lincolnshire where they "settled for many years at Norton D'Isney" Now named Norton Disney, the small village and civil parish is on the western boundary of the North Kesteven district of Lincolnshire.
 The first reference of the place name was found in 1331 as Norton Isny and was held by the de Isney family since the 12th century.

 Important Dates for the Isnay family

 This web page shows only a small excerpt of our Isnay research.
-Another 221 words (16 lines of text) covering the years 164 and 1641 are included under the topic Early Isnay History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 164 and 1641 are included under the topic Early Isnay History in all our PDF Extended History products and printed products wherever possible.

 Isnay Spelling Variations

-, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
+Norman surnames are characterized by a multitude of spelling variations.
+The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
+The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Disney, Deisney, D'Isney and others.

 Early Notables of the Isnay family (pre 1700)